zchee/golang-wiki/Modules.md

 In some cases, this error is simply due to a mistyped path, so the first step likely should be to double-check for incorrect paths based on the details listed in the error message.

-If you have not already done so, a good next step is often to try `go get -v foo`:
+If you have not already done so, a good next step is often to try `go get -v foo` or `go get -v -x foo`:
 * In general, `go get` will often provide more a detailed error message than `go build`.
-* The `-v` flag for `go get` prints more details, though be mindful that certain "errors" such as 404 errors _might_ be expected based on how a remote repository was configured.
-* If the nature of the problem is still not clear, you can also try the more verbose `go get -v -x foo`, which also shows the git or other VCS commands being issued.
-(If warranted, you can often execute the same git commands outside of the context of the `go` tool for troubleshooting purposes).
+* See the first troubleshooting FAQ in this section [above](https://github.com/golang/go/wiki/Modules#what-are-some-general-things-i-can-spot-check-if-i-am-seeing-a-problem) for more details.

 Some other possible causes:

 * You might see the error `cannot find module providing package foo` if you have issued `go build` or `go build .` but do not have any `.go` source files in the current directory.
 If this is what you are encountering, the solution might be an alternative invocation such as `go build ./...` (where the `...` expands out to subdirecories within the current module).
 See [#27122](https://github.com/golang/go/issues/27122).

-* The module cache in Go 1.11 can cause this error, including in the face of network issues or multiple `go` commands executing in parallel (see [#26794](https://github.com/golang/go/issues/26794), which is addressed for Go 1.12).
-You can copy $GOPATH/pkg/mod to a backup directory (in case further investigation is warranted later), run `go clean -modcache`, and then see whether the original problem persists.
+* The module cache in Go 1.11 can cause this error, including in the face of network issues or multiple `go` commands executing in parallel.
+This is resolved in Go 1.12.
+See the first troubleshooting FAQ in this section [above](https://github.com/golang/go/wiki/Modules#what-are-some-general-things-i-can-spot-check-if-i-am-seeing-a-problem) for more details and possible corrective steps.

 ### Why does 'go mod init' give the error 'cannot determine module path for source directory'?